Cutaneous squamous-cell carcinoma: In situ disease

 Erythroplasia of Queyrat is a particular type of Bowen's disease that can arise on the glans or prepuce in males, and the vulva in females.
 It mainly occurs in uncircumcised males, over the age of 40.

 Invasive disease

-In invasive cSCC, tumor cells infiltrate through the basement membrane.
-The infiltrate can be somewhat difficult to detect in the early stages of invasion: however, additional indicators such as full-thickness epidermal atypia and the involvement of hair follicles can be used to facilitate the diagnosis.
-Later stages of invasion are characterized by the formation of nests of atypical tumor cells in the dermis, often with a corresponding inflammatory infiltrate.
+In invasive cSCC, tumor cells infiltrate through the basement membrane and may involve hair follicles, or form nests of atypical, cancerous cells in the dermal layer.
+Invasive SCC may also involve a corresponding inflammatory infiltrate.